jmcelroy5/Biking-Across-the-US/_posts/2014-07-28-playing-in-god's-backyard.md

 ![alt text](http://i.imgur.com/WcANSEwl.jpg "icy blue lake")

 At one point we put on the brakes when we saw a small dark figure run across the road ahead of us.
 It was a little black bear.
-He was just sitting on the side of the road now, watching us watching him.
+He stopped and sat on the side of the road, watching us watching him.
 After a few minutes of this, we made motions to move and he scampered off into the woods.

 With about 12 miles left to go to the pass, the real climb began.
 Biking proved to be the perfect speed to take in the incredible views.
 And, of course, I couldn't miss the opportunities for some epic bike glamour shots.